IrvingGomez/PersonalWebpage/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a postdoctoral researcher at the
-Strategic Analytics Networks with Machine Learning and AI (SAI) laboratory of the Data Science and Analytics Research Group (DSARG) at the
+I am a postdoctoral researcher at the laboratory of Strategic Analytics Networks with Machine Learning and AI (SAI) of the Data Science and Analytics Research Group (DSARG) at the
 <a href="https://www.nectec.or.th/" target="_blank"> National Electronics and Computer Technology Center (NECTEC)</a> in Thailand.
 I hold a PhD in Probability and  Statistics from the